webpack/webpack.js.org/content/api/configuration.md

 ### Loader Objects

 Loader objects are used in a few places throughout the configuration.
 They identify groups of modules using regular expressions.
-[Loaders](/concepts/loaders) can then be used, and chained together, to process, transform, or manipulate that group of modules.
+[Loaders](/concepts/loaders) can then be used, and chained together, to process, transform, or manipulate that group of modules in a variety of ways.
 Loader objects can contain the following properties:

 `test: /\.js/` - Identify one or more file extensions using a [regex](), string, or function